 Using words or phrases in this way functions as an anchor might, tethering you to peace, stillness, and calm.

 Guided relaxation which leads you through a body scan helps you focus on different parts of your body, relaxing each part sequentially.
 You visualize and feel a part of your body, then breathe into and relax it.
 With the body scan, you quickly learn that if you relax the body, the mind will follow!
 By centering in with the breath and relaxing the body, the choppy waves of the agitated mind can begin to change from their habitual activated and over-vigilant response and flow towards a more calm, peaceful state.

 Guided relaxation gives you powerful and effective techniques to increase awareness and deepen relaxation, both of which help you become healthier and less stressed.
 There are many forms of guided relaxation such as those we talked about above.
 Each of these brings a sense of calm and a happier, relaxed state of mind.

 Are you ready to reap the benefits of guided meditation for yourself?
 The Alchemy of Peace & Love, a 2 CD-set of guided relaxation techniques can calm and relax you.
 On disc 1, you will learn to use the breath, the body scan and repetition of phrases to deepen relaxation.
 On disc 2, you will use guided imagery, affirmations and an imaginary journey to enhance your self-esteem.

 Feel better about yourself.
 Say good-bye to tension.

-Find a few minutes in your day to put guided relaxation into your life and you will notice the difference!
+Buy today and find a few minutes in your day to put guided relaxation into your life.
+You will notice the difference!